Marks of Meaning: Engraved Artefacts and the Illusion of Proto-Symbolism

 The engraved core from Qafzeh and the plaquette from Quneitra further support the idea of intentional, non-utilitarian engravings.
 The Qafzeh artefact, found in association with ochre and human burials, suggests a possible ritualistic or symbolic function.
 Meanwhile, the Quneitra plaquette exhibits a series of nested semi-circular engravings, a pattern that implies an aesthetic or communicative intention.
 These artefacts collectively point to the repeated and independent emergence of engraving practices across different regions and time periods.

 In contrast, the artefacts from Amud Cave present a more ambiguous case.
-The incised blade and flake display multiple overlapping striations, but their irregularity and lack of clear patterning suggest they may have resulted from tool use rather than symbolic engraving.
-The study highlights this distinction, arguing that not all incised markings should be immediately classified as artistic or symbolic, that some may have purely functional origins, such as edge preparation or abrasion.
+Researchers observed overlapping striations on the blade and flake, but irregular patterns suggest tool use—not symbolic engraving.
+The study emphasizes that not all incised markings are artistic or symbolic.
+Some may serve functional roles, like edge preparation or abrasion.

 b Illustration of the engraved artefacts of Manot, c Illustration of the engraved artefacts of Quneitra (to the left) and Qafzeh (to the right)